Agentic Workflow Best Practice

 Prompt-to-Agent lets you get creative and try almost anything.
 AI isn’t perfect, though, so the best practices here highlight use cases that our dev team is focusing on now.
 Feel free to explore, but you’ll likely get the best outcome by starting with these.

-Trigger order (with TP/SL) – Set precise entries plus take‑profit/stop‑loss using price triggers + market execution.
+Automated Trade (with TP/SL) – Set precise entries plus take‑profit/stop‑loss using price triggers + market execution.
+How to set up automated trade execution

 Before you start